taskforcesh/bullmq/docs/gitbook/guide/jobs/job-data.md

 ## Update data

-If you want to change the data after inserting a job, just use the **update** method.
+If you want to change the data after inserting a job, just use the **updateData** method.
 For example:

 {% tabs %}
 {% tab title="TypeScript" %}